-Serenity House Detox of Florida Verifies Health Insurance Policies
+Serenity House Detox & Recovery of Florida Verifies Health Insurance Policies

-Serenity House Detox, with two locations in Fort Lauderdale and West Palm Beach, provides Joint Commission-accredited medical detox programs.
-Each of Serenity House Detox’s facilities provide a cozy atmosphere where professional addiction treatment staff members ensure your detox is as safe and comfortable as possible.
+Serenity House Detox & Recovery, with two locations in Fort Lauderdale and Jupiter, provides Joint Commission-accredited medical detox programs.
+Each of Serenity House Detox & Recovery’s facilities provide a cozy atmosphere where professional addiction treatment staff members ensure your detox is as safe and comfortable as possible.

-Call Serenity House Detox now at 866.294.5306 for more information about programs and to verify your insurance policy.
+Call Serenity House Detox & Recovery now at 866.294.5306 for more information about programs and to verify your insurance policy.
 By making this call, the doors open to your new life in recovery.